 There appeared to be inconsistency in the quality of information provided to carers during the assessment, with some being asked to keep receipts and others not.This suggests the service should develop detailed information on what is required and ensure those completing the assessment are familiar with this.

-The carer experiences reinforce what is already known about the negative impact of caring on carers’ health and well-being (Parker et al. 2010, Arber & Venn 2011, King & Pickard 2013).
+The carer experiences reinforce what is already known about the negative impact of caring on carers’ health and well-being (Parker et al., 2010, Arber & Venn 2011, King & Pickard 2013).
 This is particularly evident when the cared-for person is very dependent on the carer.
-Whilst appropriate support can mitigate the impact on caring (Roy & Gillespie 2011), this is often absent.
+Whilst appropriate support can mitigate the impact on caring (Levin et al., 1994, Roy & Gillespie 2011), this is often absent.
 Despite changes in government policy (DH 2008, 2010) it is interesting to note that two respondents felt the formal support received was unhelpful.
 It was evident that when caring by a relative or friend is absent, reliance on more formal support mechanisms increases.

 The main recommendation arising from the carer interviews is that an integrated approach to carer breaks which provides the ability to tailor the break to individual need should be maintained.